 Through mindfulness-based meditation, not only we become more mindful but also enhance our self-awareness.
 There are many ways to practice meditation but latest studies have shown that mindfulness-based meditation has shown more credible results compared to other types of meditations that are practiced in India.
 Either we can observe breathing – inhale and exhale of air through nostril, while closing our eyes or we recite one-word mantra silently in our mind.

 Studies have established positive results on physical and mental health.
 Meditation improves our capacity to focus or be attentive for a longer time.
-More we practice mindfulness, more self-aware and mindful we become.
-Though there are some other ways too but mindfulness-based meditation works the best for enhancing our self-awareness.
+The more we practice mindfulness, the more self-aware and mindful we become.
+Though there are some other ways too mindfulness-based meditation works the best for enhancing our self-awareness.
 Once our self-awareness enhances, the ability to handle fear and anxiety increases.

 The art of controlling and regulating the breath apparently began in prehistoric times, when yogis practiced pranayama to improve their health.
 In fact, Buddha also advocated breath-centred meditation to realize enlightenment.
 In current era, as science started conducting studies on breathing exercises and publishing the results, the art of pranayama started becoming popular.
 In India, pranayama is a household word and millions of people do yoga along with pranayama in an integrated fashion.
 Thousands of studies in recent times have established the benefits of practicing pranayama.